Cover for Betty J. Werre's Obituary

 The family wishes to thank the all of the staff at Maple View Memory Care, St. Catherine South, and HIA Hospice for all of their excellent and loving care of Betty.

-Memorials may be made to the Wilton Legion Auxiliary, the Sunne Lutheran Church Cemetery Fund, or the Wilton Food Pantry.
+Memorials may be made to the Wilton Legion Auxiliary, the Sunne Lutheran Church Cemetery Fund, or the Wilton Food Pantry all in Wilton, ND.

 This site is protected by reCAPTCHA and the